google/ads-api-report-fetcher/gcp/README.md

 ### Workflow Parameters

 * cloud_function - name for gaarf cloud function (by default `gaarf` but could be customized during deployment)
-* gcs_bucket - GCS bucket name where queries are storage, by default your GCP project id
+* gcs_bucket - GCS bucket name where queries are stored, by default your GCP project id
 * ads_queries_path - relative GCS path for ads queries, e.g. "gaarf/ads-queries/" (then workflow will fetch all files from gs://your_bucket/gaarf/adds-queries/*) (required)
 * bq_queries_path - relative GCS path for BigQuery queries, e.g. "gaarf/bq-queries" (required)
 * dataset - BigQuery dataset id for writing results of ads queries (required)
 * bq_dataset_location - BigQuery dataset location, e.g. "europe", by default "us"
-* cid - Ads customer id, can either MCC or child account (required)
+* cid - Ads customer id, can be either a MCC or child account (required)
 * ads_config_path - a full GCS path to your google-ads.yaml config, e.g. "gs://MYPROJECT/path/to/google-ads.yaml" (required)
 * ads_macro - an object with macro for Ads queries, see the root [README](../README.md)
 * bq_macro - an object with macro for BigQuery queries, see the root [README](../README.md)